NikKowPHP/social-brain/chapters/chapter-18.md

 *   She turned to Jane, making it clear she was a valuable part of the discussion, not a roadblock.
 She deployed the **Empathy Loop (Chapter 7)** for the whole group to see.
 "That's a critical point, Jane.
 It sounds like you're concerned we're not taking the database-failure risk seriously enough.
 Is that right?"
 *   Jane, who was used to having to fight to be heard, was momentarily disarmed.
 "Yes, exactly," she said.
 The tension in her shoulders dropped a notch.
+*   *A note for the conductor: This is a masterful performance of the Core Trio under pressure.
+Maria uses The Breath to stay regulated in the face of conflict, then deploys The Empathy Loop to co-regulate the most stressed person in the room, unlocking a solution.*
 *   Maria held that space.
 "Tell me more about the specific failure mode that worries you most."

 As Jane explained, Maria noticed a change.
 By feeling heard and validated, Jane's brain began to shift out of its pure Sentinel threat-detection mode.
 She finished her point, then added something new. "...but, because I don't feel like I have to fight to be heard on that, I can also see a creative way we might be able to use a caching layer to mitigate it.
 It's a bit of a risk, but it might just work."